 Nomad can book accommodation before and after your tour.

 Rainbow Hotel is situated 4km from the town centre of Victoria Falls, far enough away to enjoy the peace and quiet of the bush, but close enough to get into town quite easily if required.
 There is a complimentary shuttle that operates between the hotel and the town of Vic … Read More

 Belvedere Estate is situated in the upmarket suburb of Midrand, with 15 en-suite, fully equipped, self-catering rooms, a sparkling swimming pool, braai boma, two lounges, dining area, snooker room, bar and friendly, welcoming staff.
 With a range of snacks, lunch and dining options, we welcome you as part of the Nomad … Read More

 Victoria Falls to Hwange National Park

-This morning we visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
-After our visit to the falls, we leave the rumble and adventure of Victoria Falls behind us as we make the journey south to Hwange National Park.
+This morning we leave the rumble and adventure of Victoria Falls behind us as we make the journey south to Hwange National Park.
 Hwange is the largest of Zimbabwe’s national parks and offers excellent opportunities for viewing the diversity of wildlife that calls the park home.

 Hwange National Park

 Home to the big-5, Hwange National Park also offers a wide variety of plains game and birdlife.
-Those guests who purchased the activity package will be collected from the accommodation in the morning and will spend the day game driving (in open 4×4 vehicles) through Hwange in search of the animals.
+We will spend the day game driving (in open 4×4 vehicles) through Hwange in search of the animals.

 Matopos National Park